Imageomics/TreeOfLife-toolbox/docs/GBIF_slow_download_README.md

 # GBIF Safe Download Guide

-This guide provides instructions for the safe, rate-limited download of images from the GBIF source as part of the TreeOfLife200M dataset.
+This guide provides instructions for the safe, rate-limited download of images from the [GBIF snapshot](https://doi.org/10.15468/dl.bfv433) used in the TreeOfLife-200M dataset.

 ## Overview